veloblank/js-basics-functions-readme-v-000/README.md

 ...
 ```

-In summary, we went from a list of operations, to a wrapped abstraction called
+In summary, we went from:

+* a list of operations
+* to a wrapped abstraction called a function
-a function to a more general version of the function.
+* to a more general version of the function

 ## Demonstrate _Return Values_